 Auricular is acupuncture treatment performed on the ears.
 Since the ear is a microsystem of the entire body it is useful for treating a myriad of disorders.
 This type of treatment is used in detox clinics around the world for people suffering any sort of addiction issue.
 It is a powerful treatment for weight loss, chronic pain, PTSD, drug or alcohol addiction, smoking cessation & other emotional disorders.
 Tiny needles are used in the clinic, while painless ear seeds (little seeds on tape) are applied as a take-home treatment.

 Other Treatment Options:

 Eastern medicine is most effective when the patient makes an effort to change destructive lifestyle habits.
 These "habits" take a huge toll on an individual's health and wellbeing.
 The practitioner will provide general lifestyle and nutrition counselling to help patients get the most out of their treatments.
 This is especially important for fertility patients and patients suffering from chronic conditions.
 Every aspect of a patient's lifestyle must be addressed and actively managed for best results.

 Qi Gong & Meditation

-Megan Lindsey L.Ac. is specially trained in the forms of; Eight Treasures Qi Gong, basic level Tai Qi, Dao-In, Infinichi, as well as silent & guided meditation.
+Dr. Megan is specially trained in the forms of; Eight Treasures Qi Gong, Infinichi, and silent or guided meditation.
 These stress-reducing and energy enhancing exercises are of great benefit to all patients, especially those with busy and stressed lifestyles.
 These modalities promote healthy aging, stress reduction, better focus, increased energy and better wellbeing overall.
 They may be recommended as part of your treatment protocol.